itsthedevman/spec_forge/README.md

           matcher.and:
           - kind_of.string
           - /@/
+      headers:
+        Content-Type: "application/json"
+        X-Request-ID: /^[0-9a-f-]{36}$/
 ```

-That's a complete test.
-No Ruby code, no configuration files, no HTTP client setup - just a clear description of what you're testing.
-Under the hood, you get all the power of RSpec's matchers, Faker's data generation, and FactoryBot's test objects.
+That's a complete test that validates your API and creates OpenAPI documentation.
+No Ruby code, no configuration files, no HTTP client setup - just clear, executable specifications.

 ## Why SpecForge?

-1. **Living Documentation**: Your tests should serve as clear, readable documentation of your API's behavior.
+**For Testing:**

-2. **Reduce Boilerplate**: Write tests without repetitive setup code and HTTP configuration.
+- **Reduce Boilerplate**: Write tests without repetitive setup code and HTTP configuration
-3. **Quick Setup**: Start testing APIs in minutes instead of spending hours on test infrastructure.
+- **Quick Setup**: Start testing APIs in minutes instead of spending hours on test infrastructure
+- **Clear Syntax**: Tests that everyone can read and understand, regardless of Ruby expertise

+**For Documentation:**

+- **OpenAPI Generation**: Generate OpenAPI specifications from your test structure, with full customization through configuration files
+- **Living Documentation**: Your tests ensure the documentation always matches your actual API behavior
+- **Professional Output**: View your API docs in Swagger UI or Redoc with minimal setup

+**For Teams:**

+- **Developer & QA Collaboration**: Create specifications that both developers and QA can maintain
-4. **Gradual Adoption**: Use alongside your existing test suite, introducing it incrementally where it makes sense.
+- **Gradual Adoption**: Use alongside your existing test suite, introducing it incrementally where it makes sense
-5. **Developer & QA Collaboration**: Create a testing format that everyone can understand and maintain, regardless of Ruby expertise.

 ## Key Features

+- **Automatic Documentation Generation**: Transform tests into OpenAPI specifications with customizable configuration
+- **Live Documentation Server**: Local development server for viewing generated documentation
 - **YAML-Based Tests**: Write clear, declarative tests that read like documentation
 - **RSpec Integration**: Leverage all the power of RSpec matchers and expectations
+- **Header Testing**: Comprehensive HTTP header validation with compound matchers
 - **FactoryBot Integration**: Generate test data with FactoryBot integration
 - **Faker Integration**: Create realistic test data with Faker
 - **Variable System**: Define and reference variables for dynamic test data